Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 2 hours | 📍 Google Maps | Website

-Chiricahua National Monument delivers some of the most stunning rock formations you will ever see.
-Nicknamed the “Wonderland of Rocks,” the park is full of incredible hoodoos – tall, thin rock columns formed by erosion.
+Chiricahua National Monument is one of the best places to visit in Arizona.
+It delivers some of the most stunning rock formations you will ever see.
+Nicknamed the “Wonderland of Rocks,” the park is full of incredible hoodoos, tall, thin rock columns formed by erosion.
 These hoodoos cover a large section of the mountain range, lined up side by side by the thousands.
 It’s truly a sight to behold.

 Picacho Peak State Park